enthought/mayavi/docs/source/mayavi/auto/mlab_pipeline_tools.rst

     :dataset: a tvtk/vtk dataset/tvtk/VTK Algorithm, or a Mayavi source.
 The dataset added to the Mayavi pipeline

-    :figure: a figure identifier number or string, None or False, optionnal.
+    :figure: a figure identifier number or string, None or False, optional.

             If no `figure` keyword argument is given, the data is added to the current figure (a new figure if created if